SmartBear/hiptest-api-documentation/source/includes/_tags.md

 Parameter | Description
 --------- | -----------
-project_id | The ID of the project that contains the wanted folder test_run_id | The ID of the test run you want to retrieve the tags from
+project_id | The ID of the project that contains the wanted test run test_run_id | The ID of the test run you want to retrieve the tags from

 ## Create tag in a scenario